rjw1/mcollective-docs/terminology.md

 ### Simple RPC
 A Remote Procedure Call system built ontop of MCollective that makes it very simple to write feature full agents and clients.
-See [SimpleRPCIntroduction](http://code.google.com/p/mcollective/wiki/SimpleRPCIntroduction).
+See [SimpleRPCIntroduction].

 ### Action
 Agents expose tasks, we call these tasks actions.
 Each agent like a exim queue management agent might